So many people that come to work with me struggle with low energy, despite looking like the image of health on the outside for some.

 From a disease perspective I get it.
 No disease there.
 But from a health perspective there can be a lot going on and a lot to work with to turn the dial.
 When we consider that there is a spectrum of health, not just Diseased or Healthy, we find there is quite a bit we can do with food and lifestyle to turn the dial towards better health, function, and greater energy.

 One of my missions is to fill the gap between disease and perfect health, empowering people learn about what is going on in their body and what they can do to optimize how they function not matter where they are on the spectrum of health.
+In our current healthcare system we are greatly missing the provider who can spend time with people, meeting them where they are at, listening to their story, educating them about how their body works and how disease and symptoms manifest, and supporting them to make changes to function better.

 When we look at how energy is made and what impacts it, there are 4 areas that stick out to me, as a functional nutritionist, where food and lifestyle can make a difference even for people already eating diverse whole foods.